Chart Color Schemes

 Employment drivers in Kurri Kurri are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-The area offers limited local employment opportunities, as indicated by Census data comparing working population and resident population.
-Between September 2024 and September 2025, Kurri Kurri's labour force decreased by 2.1%, with employment declining by 1.9%, causing unemployment to fall by 0.2 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
-State-level data from 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from Jobs and Skills Australia, published in May-25, suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kurri Kurri's employment mix indicates local employment should increase by 5.9% over five years and 12.8% over ten years.
+Between September 2024 and September 2025, Kurri Kurri's labour force decreased by 2.1%, while employment declined by 1.8%, leading to a fall in unemployment of 0.2 percentage points.
+In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with an increase in unemployment of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Kurri Kurri's employment mix suggests local employment should increase by 5.9% over five years and 12.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment